History of the Jews in Iran: Regional differences

+Jewish community's international relations

-In other times, the attacks on the Jews were related to their association with the foreigners.
-An event of this sort occurred in 1836, when Elyas a Jewish banker for the British Residency in Bushehr "was attacked for doing its business in the bazaar."
-Anti-Jewish acts were sometimes linked to resentment of European powers.
-In this time Iranian Jews who were aware of the growing influence of European Jews in global affairs turned to them for assistance.
-In 1840 the Jewish community of Hamedan sent an envoy, Nissim Bar Selomah, to meet Western Jewry.
+In this time, Iranian Jews who were aware of the growing influence of European Jews in global affairs turned to them for assistance.
+In 1840, the Jewish community of Hamedan sent an envoy, Nissim Bar Selomah, to meet Western Jewry.
 He went to England and met with Moses Montefiore, who provided "certificates" against the accusations of the Jews.

-From 1860 many attempts were made by the Persian Jewish community to secure assistance from European Jews against Muslims.
+From 1860, many attempts were made by the Persian Jewish community to secure assistance from European Jews against Muslims.
 These requests were full of descriptions of poverty and persecution faced by Jews in Persia.
-The following is one example of such requests :"Allow us to present our supplications to you.
+The following is one example of such requests: "Allow us to present our supplications to you.
 You would not want your brethren, your own flesh and blood, to perish in frightful penury, to be victims of renewed persecutions which awaits them with each passing day.
 We are subject to the scorn of our enemies (Muslims) who view us as defenseless and do with us whatever they like.
 We live every day, hour and moment of our lives in constant dread of some new tragedy which they might bring upon us. our lives, property, honor, everything that is dear to us is at the mercy of their anger and hostility, a situation which is worse than slavery.
 Apostate Jews have the right to inherit their parents entire estate, the widow and orphans who did not abandon their faith must hand over their property to the apostate.
 A Muslim who kills a Jew will not go to a trial, even if there were witnesses to the crime, the Muslim will pay at most a fine for his deed.
-We are groaning under the burden of disgraceful taxes.
+We are groaning under the burden of disgraceful taxes.Representatives of the Alliance Israélite Universelle recorded numerous instances of persecution and debasement of Persian Jews.
+In many of these cases, envoys from foreign governments such as British, French and Ottoman intervened on behalf of the Jews to avoid more serious repercussions.
+Three international Jewish organizations (Alliance Israélite Universelle, Anglo-Jewish Association and Board of Deputies of British Jews) and two key people (Adolphe Crémieux and Moses Montefiore) were instrumental in securing equal rights for the Iranian Jews and protecting Jews in antisemitic incidents.